M270 Multiple Launch Rocket System: British missiles

+French missiles

+Developed by MBDA France and Safran as a candidate for the Feux Longue Portée-Terre (FLP-T) or Land Long Range Fires procurement program, the Thundart guided artillery rocket is designed to have a range of 150 km and the ability to be fired from the French version of the M270, the Lance-Roquettes Unitaire (LRU).

 Alternative Warhead Program

 In April 2012, Lockheed Martin received a $79.4 million contract to develop a GMLRS incorporating an Alliant Techsystems-designed alternative warhead to replace DPICM cluster warheads.
 The AW version is designed as a drop-in replacement with little modification needed to existing rockets.
 An Engineering and Manufacturing Development (EMD) program was to last 36 months, with the alternative warhead GMLRS expected to enter service in late 2016.
 The AW warhead is a large airburst fragmentation warhead that explodes 30 ft over a target area to disperse penetrating projectiles.
 Considerable damage is caused to a large area while leaving behind only solid metal penetrators and inert rocket fragments from a 90 kg warhead containing approximately 182,000 preformed tungsten fragments.
 The unitary GMLRS also has an airburst option, but while it produces a large blast and pieces of shrapnel, the AW round's small pellets cover a larger area.

-On 22 May 2013, Lockheed and ATK test fired a GMLRS rocket with a new cluster munition warhead developed under the Alternative Warhead Program (AWP), aimed at producing a drop-in replacement for DPICM bomblets in M30 guided rockets.
+In May 2013, Lockheed and ATK test fired a GMLRS rocket with a new cluster munition warhead developed under the Alternative Warhead Program (AWP), aimed at producing a drop-in replacement for DPICM bomblets in M30 guided rockets.
 It was fired by an M142 HIMARS and traveled 35 km before detonating.
 The AWP warhead will have equal or greater effect against materiel and personnel targets, while leaving no unexploded ordnance behind.

 In October 2013, Lockheed conducted the third and final engineering development test flight of the GMLRS alternative warhead.
 Three rockets were fired from 17 km away and destroyed their ground targets.
 The Alternative Warhead Program then moved to production qualification testing.
 The fifth and final Production Qualification Test (PQT) for the AW GMLRS was conducted in April 2014, firing four rockets from a HIMARS at targets 65 km away.

 In July 2014, Lockheed successfully completed all Developmental Test/Operational Test (DT/OT) flight tests for the AW GMLRS.
 They were the first tests conducted with soldiers operating the fire control system, firing rockets at mid and long-range from a HIMARS.
 The Initial Operational Test and Evaluation (IOT&E) exercise was to be conducted in fall 2014.

 In September 2015, Lockheed received a contract for Lot 10 production of the GMLRS unitary rocket, which includes the first order for AW production.